PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter11/Answers to Exercises/Ex__1_hello_riscv.md

 # Answer
-Install Freedom Studio as described above.
+Install Freedom Studio as described.
 Note that the directory path for your workspace cannot include spaces.

 Start Freedom Studio.

-In the **Welcome to SiFive FreedomStudio!
+1. In the **Welcome to SiFive FreedomStudio!
 Let's Get Started...** dialog, select **I want to create a new Freedom E SDK Project**

-In the **Create a Freedom E SDK Project** dialog, select **qemu-sifive-u54** as the target.
+1. In the **Create a Freedom E SDK Project** dialog, select **qemu-sifive-u54** as the target.

-Select the **hello** example program.
+1. Select the **hello** example program.

-Click the **Finish** button.
+1. Click the **Finish** button.

-After the build completes, the **Edit Configuration** dialog box will appear.
+1. After the build completes, the **Edit Configuration** dialog box will appear.

-Click **Debug** to start the program in the emulator debug environment.
+1. Click **Debug** to start the program in the emulator debug environment.

-Single-step through the program and verify the text *Hello, World!* appears in the Console window.
+1. Single-step through the program and verify the text *Hello, World!* appears in the Console window.